colettegallagher/project-iris/README.md

 When Anaconda is installed it also installs IPython.
 Go to the Command Prompt on the PC.
 Type in *ipython*.
 This runs the python interpreter.
 This installs the ipython terminal in Visual Studio Code

 #### NumPy
 NumPy is a library in IPython.
-To use open Visual Studio Code.
+To use, open Visual Studio Code.
 Type *ipython* in the right hand side terminal.
 This opens ipython.
 Then type *import numpy* this opens NumPy in IPython.

 ### 3. Statistics Used